hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/3 - Row Level Security.md

 Row-Level Security (RLS) provides **fine-grained access control** at the row level.
 It lets you define which rows of a table a role can `SELECT`, `UPDATE`, `DELETE`, or `INSERT`.
-RLS is especially useful in multi-tenant apps or self-service portals where users should only see or modify *their own* data.
+RLS is especially useful in *multi-tenant application* or self-service portals where users should only see or modify *their own* data.

+#### What is a multi-tenant application?

+A **multi-tenant application** is a software architecture where multiple customers (*tenants*) share the same application and database infrastructure, while their data remains logically separated.

+- **Shared resources** → one application instance (and often one database) serves multiple tenants.
+- **Data isolation** → each tenant must only be able to see and manage *their own* data.
+- **Cost-efficient** → cheaper and easier to maintain than running a separate installation per customer.
+- **Challenge** → strict access control is required to prevent tenant A from accessing tenant B’s data.

+**Example:**
+In a single-tenant setup, each company has its own database.
+In a multi-tenant setup, all companies share the same database with a column like `tenant_id` in each table.

+- Without RLS: the application must always add `WHERE tenant_id = ...` in queries.
+- With RLS: PostgreSQL policies enforce that a tenant role can only access rows with its own `tenant_id`.

 ---